 Military Macaw @ Safari Niagara

-- Safari Niagara is home to one military macaw.
+- Safari Niagara is home to two military macaws named Newt and Ara.

 Did you know?